Languages used:

 Search under Packages: My Assests for Lean Touch, download and import.

-We now need to add the touch controls to our object (ARObject) - there are numerous options and Lean Touch can be used for any application with a touch screen.
+We now need to add the touch controls to the Prefab GameObject (e.g. ARObject), there are numerous options and Lean Touch can be used for any application with a touch screen.

-Double-click your AR Object Prefab to open it in Edit mode and click on Add Component.
+Double-click your ARObject Prefab to open it in Edit mode and click on Add Component.
 If you type in Lean you will see a long list of options.
-Our first one is Lean Selectable and we want to tick the Self Selected option - this simple makes sure our object is automatically selected and ready to touch.
+The first one is Lean Selectable and we want to tick the Self Selected option, this simple makes sure our object is automatically selected and ready to touch.

 using System.Collections.Generic;